 ALWAYS FAST, FREE SHIPPING ON ORDERS OVER $99

 One of the easiest beginner projects for Heat Transfer Vinyl is to make a shirt.
 We’ll make a shirt today using one of the 12 Exclusive Heat Transfer Vinyl Designs I created just for Craft-e-Corner.
-Learn all about the designs here:

-The file has two saying to choose from.
-“All I need is a whole lot of crafting and a nice glass of wine” and “All I need is a whole lot of crafting and a huge cup of coffee.”
+For my shirt, I am going to choose the saying, “All I need is a whole lot of crafting and a nice glass of wine."
 I don’t know about you, but I have felt this way more than once!

-I decided to make my designs 12 inches long, which required resizing the design a little.
+I decided to make my design about 12 inches long, which required resizing the design a little.
 When you click on the design, a box will appear around the design.
-Drag the corner of the box to make your design larger or smaller without distorting the image:
+Drag the arrows at the corner of the box to make your design larger or smaller without distorting the image.

 Now that our file is ready to cut, let’s look at the heat transfer vinyl more.

-Some heat transfer has a white (or other color) adhesive side, but it is usually the same color as the vinyl, just duller in color.
+Some heat transfer vinyl has a white (or other color) adhesive side, but it is usually the same color as the vinyl, just duller in color.
 If you are uncertain which side is the vinyl and which side is the carrier sheet, you can peel the corner of the sheet and see which side is clear plastic when you peel the two layers apart.
 The clear plastic side is the carrier sheet and it should always be face down when cutting (facing your machine).

-A hook or pick tool is helpful when removing smaller details:
+A hook or pick tool is helpful when removing smaller details.

 Once you have the entire design weeded, you should be left with your design on the sticky carrier sheet.
 Fold the carrier sheet in half and make a small crease in the middle at the top and bottom of your design.
 It’s okay if you fold the vinyl too, it will flatten when you iron it.
-Make sure you fold the NON sticky sides together:
+Make sure you fold the NON-sticky sides together.

 Next, fold your shirt in half length wise and iron it down the middle, creating a crease.
-Line the notches in your carrier sheet up with the line you ironed on your shirt:
+Line the notches in your carrier sheet up with the line you ironed on your shirt.

 Next, press the design.
 I am using my heat press:

-Heat transfer vinyl (HTV) is great for personalizing your own shirts, bags and more.
+Iron-on heat transfer vinyl (HTV) is great for personalizing your own shirts, bags and more.
 It is a versatile material!
 I love my new shirt!
-I hope you enjoyed this tutorial!Shop Iron-On Bundles For Your Next Project
+I hope you enjoyed this tutorial! - KalaShop Iron-On Bundles For Your Next Project